AbbasPak/Clustering-Methods-Examples/Gaussian Mixture Models and examples/Gaussian Mixture Models.md

 4. Handling of Outliers: K-means: Can be significantly affected by outliers, as they can distort the mean position of clusters.

+Gaussian Mixture Models, on the other hand, offer greater flexibility and robustness through probabilistic clustering and the ability to model clusters with different shapes and sizes.
+GMM can model clusters of different shapes and sizes because each cluster is represented by a Gaussian distribution with its own mean and covariance matrix.
+Moreover, GMM provides soft assignments, where each data point has a probability of belonging to each cluster.
+It can naturally handle overlapping clusters by assigning probabilities to cluster memberships, reflecting the uncertainty and overlap between clusters.